 The PGI certification means strict requirements for Kampot Pepper, including:

-· There are strict geographic borders of where Kampot Pepper can be produced: every peppercorn must benefit from the unique climate, soil, and traditional farming knowledge that is typical of the small region around Kampot town.
+There are strict geographic borders of where Kampot Pepper can be produced: every peppercorn must benefit from the unique climate, soil, and the traditional farming knowledge of the small region around Kampot town.

 Of course, there are a number of authorities that work to ensure products meet each requirement: